How to Use Claude Skills to Turn an On-Site Incident Note Into a Clear Incident Report

 witness-text-1.png. - Create one text file called

-incident-basics.txtwith the date, location, people involved if known, and whether external follow-up already happened. - If a source includes speculation or emotion, keep it, but label it as a reported statement during review.
+incident-basics.txtwith the date, location, people involved if known, and whether external follow-up already happened. - If a source includes speculation, emotion, or blame language, keep it in the source set but label it as a reported statement during review.

 - Do not combine unrelated incidents in the same run.